slint-ui/slint/docs/tutorial/README.md

 # Code Samples

-The code in the tutorial is available in separate steps in .rs and .cpp files.
+The code in the tutorial is available in separate steps in .rs, .cpp, and .js files.

 The .rs files are mapped to different binaries, so you if you change into the `rust/src` sub-directory, then `cargo run` will present you with binaries for the different steps.